Cucumber During Pregnancy: Health Benefits And Side Effects

 The best ways to consume cucumbers are:

-1. Salads: Combine cucumbers with tomatoes, onions or any other vegetables with little olive oil, salt, vinegar, and pepper.
+1. Salads: Combine cucumbers with tomatoes, onions or any other vegetables with a little olive oil, salt, vinegar, and pepper.
 You can also make a delightful salad by combining cucumbers, black olives, chopped dill, avocado, and cress.
 This tastes good with kosher salt, olive oil, and lemon juice.

 protip_icon Point to consider